straversi/web-term/README.md

 # web-term (cool graphic?)

 **What is it?**
 It's half JavaScript, half Python, and it makes a fake, customizable terminal in your browser.
-It is intended to be used as a fun personal website that is easily explored by other developers in a familiar format.
+It is intended to be used as a fun personal website that is easily explored by other developers who will recognize a familiar format.

 **Why is it cool?**
 The file system and commands are hidden on the Flask server, so an experienced developer can't dig around in the web inspector and discover all of your fun easter eggs.
 Make them explore!
 Further, you can deploy the JavaScript/HTML part on your static site host, like GitHub pages.